noi-techpark/odh-docs/source/datasets.rst

 Data Providers
 --------------

+.. versionchanged:: 2020.09 Updated the list of data providers

 A :strong:`Data Provider` is any entity that shares their Open Data with the Open Data Hub project, allowing their free reuse (ideally under a free licence like |cc0| or |bysa|) from any third-party that relies on